For about 7 years now, I’ve noticed that Easter is now a “thing” that’s celebrated in Japan.

 Believing that He rose from the dead and will return as the reigning Messiah?
 Check.

-How should I teach this seasonal event without proselytizing a group of 4 year olds?
-(From April I’m teaching 4 year old kindergarten, btw).
+How should I teach this event without converting a group of 4-5 year olds?!

-I remember teaching part time at Miki House and seeing Easter on the lesson plan.
+I remember teaching part time at a kids’ English class and seeing “Easter” on the lesson plan.
 I asked my Japanese co-teacher, “Do we talk about Jesus?” to which she replied with a blank stare.
 IMO that’s just not Easter, it’s just talking about spring.

 In the end, I know I’m overthinking it.
 After all, this is a land where kawaii reigns supreme, so as with every year, I’ll scour Pinterest for cute age-appropriate crafts and wait for the Easter-themed doughnuts to hit the shelves!